bigbluebutton/bbb-install/README.md

 ![bbb-install.sh](images/join-audio.png?raw=true "Join Audio")

-At this point you have a full BigBlueButton server that you can try out; however, to setup a server for production, you *really* want to have the server using a SSL certificate.
+While this server is good for testing, to setup a server for production, you *really* want to have the server using a hostname and secure socket layer (SSL) certificate.
 Fortunately, thanks to the excellent service provided by Let's Encrypt, `bbb-install.sh` can automatically setup a SSL cerficiate for you given a hostname and e-mail address.

 The sections below show how to do all this using a single `bbb-install.sh` command.

-## Overview
+## Getting ready

-`bbb-install.sh` is a BASH shell script that automates the step-by-step instructions for installing and configuring a BigBlueButton server.

-Going through the step-by-step instructions is recommended if you want to understand what `bbb-install.sh` is doing.
-However, if you want to quickly setup a production ready server with SSL certificate, `bbb-install.sh` can save you a lot of time.

-Before running the script, we _strongly_ recommend that you
+Before running `bbb-install.sh`, we _strongly_ recommend that you

+  * read through these docs,
-  * ensure the server meets the [minimal server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements), and
+  * ensure your server meets the [minimal server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements), and
   * setup a fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the external IP address of your server.

-To setup the domain name use a domain name registry (DNS), such as [GoDaddy](https://godaddy.com) or [Network Solutions](https://networksolutions.com), to create an `A Record` that points to the external IP address of your server.
+To setup a FQDN, you need to purchase a domain name from a domain name system (DNS) provider, such as [GoDaddy](https://godaddy.com) or [Network Solutions](https://networksolutions.com), and use their tools to setup a FQDN (such as `bbb.example.com` that points to the public IP address of your server.
+More specifically, you need to create an `A Record` that points to the public IP address.
 Check the documentation of your DNS provider for details on how to do this.

-With a FQDN and a DNS entry in place,  you can then use `bbb-install.sh` to install
+With a FQDN domain name place, you can pass a few additional parameters to `bbb-install.sh` to have it

   * a 4096 bit secure socket layers (SSL) certificate from Let's Encrypt (we love Let's Encrypt),
   * the latest build of the HTML5 client, and
-  * the Green Light front-end to enable users to create accounts and manage rooms.
+  * the Green Light front-end to enable users to create accounts and manage rooms (optimal).

-Most importanly, when your server is configured with an SSL certificate, the browsers Chrome and Safari will let users share their audio and video using WebRTC.
+Most importanly, when your server is configured with an SSL certificate, your users can use Chrome, Safari, and Edge to launch the BigBlueButton client and share their audio and video using WebRTC.
+We recommend Chrome and FireFox as the default browsers (they have the best support for WebRTC).

 The full source code for `bbb-install.sh` is [here](https://github.com/bigbluebutton/bbb-install).
 To make it easy for anyone to run the script with a single command, we host the latest version of the script at `https://ubuntu.bigbluebutton.org/bbb-install.sh`.

 ### Server choices

-There are many hosting companies that will provide you both virtual and dedicated servers.
+There are many hosting companies that will provide you both virtual and dedicated serversl.
 We list a few popular choices below.
 Note: we are not making any recommendations here, just listing some of the popular choices.

 For quick setup, [Digital Ocean](https://www.digitalocean.com/) offers both virtual servers with Ubuntu 16.04 64-bit and a single public IP address (no firewall).
 [Hetzner](https://hetzner) offers dedicated servers with single IP addres.

 Other companies, such as [ScaleWay](https://www.scaleway.com/) (choose either Bare Metal or Pro servers) and [Google Compute Engine](https://cloud.google.com/compute/) offer servers that are setup behind network address translation (NAT).
 That is, they have both an internal and external IP address.
-When installing on these servers, the `bbb-install.sh` will detect the internal/external addresses and configures BigBlueButton accordingly.
+When installing on these servers, the `bbb-install.sh` will detect the internal/external addresses and configure BigBlueButton accordingly.

 Another populare choice is [Amazon Elastic Compute Cloud](https://aws.amazon.com/ec2).
 We recommend a `c5.xlarge` (or larger) instance.
 All EC2 servers are, by default, is behind a firewall (which Amazon calls a `security group`).
-You will need to manually configure the firewall (we provide steps in the next section).
+You will need to manually configure he security group before installing BigBlueButton (we provide steps in the next section).

 Finally, if `bbb-install.sh` is unable to configure your server behind NAT, we recommend going through the [step-by-step](http://docs.bigbluebutton.org/2.0/20install.html#step-by-step-install) for installing BigBlueButton.
 (Going through the steps is also a good way to understand more about how BigBlueButton works).